itsays-zqc/my-website/docs/tutorial/8Analysis.md

 ![](../../static/img/tutorial/analysis/GenerRate.png)

 **Import Data**:

-1) Power Monitor: Choice 3D power monitor from Monitors of Simulations.
+1. Power Monitor: Choice 3D power monitor from Monitors of Simulations.

-2) Average Dimension: Choice one’s average dimension of “X”,”Y” or “Z” for 2D simulation of power monitor.
+2. Average Dimension: Choice one’s average dimension of `X`,`Y` or `Z` for 2D simulation of power monitor.
 Choice the travels through injection plane of optical generation in source injuction direction.

-3) Light Power: Define the amount of source power injected into the simulation.
+3. Light Power: Define the amount of source power injected into the simulation.

 </font>